Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Related Work

 \subsection{Attention Mechanism}

-In recent years, attention mechanisms have demonstrated to be a powerful means to improve the representational capability of deep neural networks in a variety of computer vision tasks, such as image classification, semantic segmentation and object detection.
-The current research directions of attention mechanisms can be divided into channel attention, spatial attention and combination of them.
+In recent years, attention mechanisms have demonstrated to be a powerful means to improve the representational capability of deep neural networks in a variety of computer vision tasks, such as image classification, semantic segmentation and object detection \cite{hu2018squeeze,ZHANG2022109109,fu2023automatic,wang2020eca,ma2021spatial,zhang2024regional}.
+The current research directions of attention mechanisms can be divided into channel attention, spatial attention and a combination of them.

 More related to this paper is the channel attention mechanism.
 One of the most representative channel attention methods is the squeeze-and-excitation (SE) block \cite{hu2018squeeze}, which extracts averaged global context features from feature maps with global average pooling and then apply them to model long-range dependencies among channels.
 Zhang et al.~\cite{ZHANG2022109109} proposed the clinical-awareness attention (CCA) module to extract clinical features with mixed pooling and construct dependencies among channels via channel fully-connected layer.
 Wang et al. \cite{wang2020eca} proposed an efficient channel attention (ECA) module to build local channel interaction.
+Fu et al.~\cite{ fu2023automatic} developed a diabetic macular edema (DME) grading architecture by combing channel attention block with disease attention module.
 Lee et al. \cite{lee2019srm} proposed a style-based recalibration (SRM) module to explore the potential of style features in CNNs.
-Guo et al. \cite{guo2020spanet,ma2021spatial} developed a spatial pyramid attention (SPA) to extract multi-scale context information with the spatial pyramid pooling (SPP) and construct relationships between channels with two fully-connected layers.
-In contrast to previous channel attention methods, we attempt to embed the global and local lesion information of PM into channel attention design to improve PM detection performance.
+He et al. \cite{9363019} presented a multi-scale attention (MSA) module to build relationships among feature representations from different stages of deep neural networks.
+Guo et al. \cite{ma2021spatial} developed a spatial pyramid attention (SPA) to extract multi-scale context information with the spatial pyramid pooling (SPP) and construct relationships between channels with two fully connected layers.
+Particularly, MSA and SPA are similar to our EPCA in extracting multi-scale context features that contain global and local pathology information, but they lose sight of how to fuse different scale context features in an efficient manner by considering their relative significance.
+Hence, unlike previous efforts, we design four kinds of fusion criteria for multi-scale context fusion in the proposed EPCA module from different aspects.